KordingLab/SEED/README.txt

 - Download and install oASIS solver: https://bitbucket.org/rjp2/oasis/

-- Add all folders in oasis, ompbox, and seed to your path
+- Add all folders in oASIS, OMPbox, and SEED to your path

 2. To get started
 - To run SEED on a synthetic dataset consisting of a union of subspaces, run uos_demo.m